Abu Bakr: Battles of Hunayn and Ta'if

-Abu Bakr as Amir-ul-Hajj
+Abu Bakr as Amir al-Hajj

+In 630–631 (AH 9), Muhammad assigned Abu Bakr as the amir al-hajj to lead around 300 pilgrims from Medina to Mecca.
 In 631 AD, Muhammad sent from Medina a delegation of three hundred Muslims to perform the Hajj according to the new Islamic way and appointed Abu Bakr as the leader of the delegation.
 The day after Abu Bakr and his party had left for the Hajj, Muhammad received a new revelation: Surah Tawbah, the ninth chapter of the Quran.
 It is related that when this revelation came, someone suggested to Muhammad that he should send news of it to Abu Bakr.
 Muhammad said that only a man of his house could proclaim the revelation.

-Muhammad summoned Ali, and asked him to proclaim a portion of Surah Tawbah to the people on the day of sacrifice when they assembled at Mina.
-Ali went forth on Muhammad's slit-eared camel, and overtook Abu Bakr.
+Muhammad summoned Ali and asked him to proclaim a portion of Surah Tawbah to the people on the day of sacrifice when they assembled at Mina.
+Ali went forth on Muhammad's slit-eared camel and overtook Abu Bakr.
 When Ali joined the party, Abu Bakr wanted to know whether he had come to give orders or to convey them.
-Ali said that he had not come to replace Abu Bakr as Amir-ul-Hajj, and that his only mission was to convey a special message to the people on behalf of Muhammad.
+Ali said that he had not come to replace Abu Bakr as Amir Al-Hajj and that his only mission was to convey a special message to the people on behalf of Muhammad.

 At Mecca, Abu Bakr presided at the Hajj ceremony, and Ali read the proclamation on behalf of Muhammad.
 The main points of the proclamation were: